 |“You always say ‘I’m fine.’
 I need you to tell me more if I’m going to help you.”||“I hear you when you say you’re ‘fine.’
 I wonder what ‘fine’ means to you?”|

-Instead, when we normalize and validate feelings, we create a safe and supportive environment for kids and teens to talk openly.
+Instead, when we normalize and validate feelings, we create a safe and supportive environment for kids to talk openly.
 The safer they feel, the more likely they are to explore their feelings and practice naming and expressing them.